AdobeDocs/marketo.en/help/marketo/product-docs/web-personalization/working-with-web-campaigns/using-the-web-personalization-rich-text-editor.md

 title: Using the Web Personalization Rich Text Editor
 exl-id: a07d8f2b-0ec6-4799-a430-0a5f7cf5f583
 ---
-# Using the Web Personalization Rich Text Editor {#using-the-web-personalization-rich-text-editor}
+# Using the [!DNL Web Personalization] Rich Text Editor {#u[!UICONTROL sing]-the-web-personalization-rich-text-editor}

 ![](assets/one.png)

-The Web Personalization rich text editor found in the Set Campaigns page allows for text formatting, linking and image insertion.
+The [!DNL Web Personalization] rich text editor found in the [!UICONTROL Set Campaigns] page allows for text formatting, linking and image insertion.
 It includes formatting options similar to standard word processors.

 The important icons in the rich text editor include: